osbox68/Repo/04-Front-End/08-Product-Design-Sprint/03-Core-User-Journey/README.md

 Now that you have a clear product pitch and that you share the same vision, it's time to define your product's **Core User Journey**.

 The core user journey is **the main task** a user will do on your app to achieve his/her goal.
-This is the most important task on your app, and this is the one you will present in front of the class this evening.
+This is the most important task on your app, and this is the one you will present in front of the class.

 ### What is a Core User Journey